 PIU Team Member Role Timing for Hiring NRPB Project Manager (PM) Project management, project reporting, M&E, communication, coordination with CBCS and PFI's The Project Manager will report, until further notice, to the Program Manager of the NRPB.
 Required before effectiveness.
 (In place) NRPB Portfolio and Accounting Officer (PAO) Financial management and accounting (for all components).
 Responsible for project budgeting, financial reporting, and disbursements, maintaining a portfolio of all loans and tracking payments and loan quality.
 Coordinate with OOs and other relevant NRPB staff for on-site PFI reviews.
 Coordinates with the Head of Financial Management of the NRPB for financial management matters and the annual audit for ESP.
 Ex-post review of sample of MSME packages.
 Ensure that the Grant & Loan are used for their intended purposes.
 Develop and Implement compliance policies.
 Address non-compliance cases with support from legal advisors as needed.
 The PAO will report to the Project Manager of ESP.
-Before disbursement of Component 1 (In place) NRPB Compliance Officer NRPB Operations Officers (OO) Support MSMEs/PFIs with applications, E&S screening, basic procurement matters, check compliance of project with PFIs.
-The Operations Officers will report to the Project Manager of ESP.
-First OO before disbursement of Component 1.
-Second one from July 2020 (In place) NRPB Junior Operations Officer Support to small businesses with loan/grant applications, Prepare and conduct eligibility verification of applications, (In place)
+Before disbursement of Component 1 (In place) NRPB Compliance Officer NRPB Operations Officers (OO) sSupport MSMEs/PFIs with applications, E&S screening, basic procurement matters, check compliance of project with PFIs.First OO before disbursement of Component 1.
+Second one from July 2020 (In place) NRPB Junior Operations Officer Support to small businesses with loan/grant applications, From March 2021 (In place) Prepare and conduct eligibility verification of applications, In place)